yaal-coop/canaille/CONTRIBUTING.rst

 -----------------------

 You can either run the demo locally or with docker.

+The only tool required for local development is `uv`.
+Make sure to have uv `installed on your computer <https://docs.astral.sh/uv/getting-started/installation/>`_ to be able to hack Canaille.

 After having launched the demo you have access to several services:

 - A canaille server at `localhost:5000 <http://localhost:5000>`_